-- 1 The SAR-66 aircraft maintenance licence is only valid if issued and/or amended by the Authority and the holder has signed the document in ink after having checked the correctness of the information contained therein. - 2 A licence which has lapsed for less than 24 months will only be renewed for the remaining period up to 24 months from the date of last expiry, but the renewal fee for 24 months is payable. - 3 Certifying staff should note that the renewal of a licence which has expired cannot be backdated and consequently any certifications made in the intervening period would be illegal. - 4 A licence which has lapsed for more than 24 months may only be revalidated after the licence holder has sat for and passed the examinations as determined necessary by the Authority, but in any case, as a minimum, the applicant must pass modules M09 (Human Factors) and M10 (Aviation Legislation), and pay up the renewal fees in arrears for the elapsed time.
-The revalidation will only be for the remainder of the last 2-year renewal cycle.
+- 1 The aircraft maintenance licence is only valid if issued and/or amended by the Authority and the holder has signed the document in ink after having checked the correctness of the information contained therein. - 2 A holder of an AML should note that a licence which has expired cannot be back-dated and consequently any certifications made in the intervening period would be deemed to be void. - 3 If the AML has expired for more than 24 months, the applicant may have to show a pass in examinations as determined by the Authority, which minimally includes a valid pass in modules M09 (Human Factors) and M10 (Aviation Legislation). - 4 A re-issued AML will be valid for a period of not more than 24 months, starting from the date of the grant of the licence.